poshjosh/chinomsoikwuagwu.com/2020/05/20/AWS-Certified-Solutions-Architect-Quick-Reference.md

 - VPC Flow log data can be published to Amazon CloudWatch Logs or Amazon S3

+- Using another VPC's NAT Gateway is not supported.

+- NAT Gateway cannot be created without an Elastic IP

+- Endpoint connections cannot be used/extended outside a VPC.
+For example, if you have a VPN connection from on-premises network to a VPC with an endpoint service to an S3 bucket, you cannot use the endpoint service via the VPN connection.

+- To connect to S3 via connections external to VPC, setup an S3 proxy server on an EC2 instance.
+Connections external to VPC include: VPN connections, VPC peering connection, AWS Direct Connect connection and ClassicLink connection.

+- Custom VPCs do not have DNS hostnames enabled by default.

+- You can change the main route table of your VPC to another.

+- You can peer a VPC with a specific subnet of another VPC instead of peering with the entire VPC.

+- VPC flog logs captures IP traffic to and from `network interfaces` in your VPC.

+- You can create a flow log for a `VPC`, `subnet` or `network interface`

+- Remember -> For IPv6 use egress - only internet gateway not NAT gateway/instance.

+- To ensure EC2 instance has fixed MAC address, use a VPC with an elastic network interface that has a fixed MAC address.

 ### CloudFront ###

 - Amazon CloudFront works with non-AWS origin servers